 Visitors intending to pass alongside the park by way of personal watercraft are strongly advised to check in with Torngat Mountains Park staff prior to setting sail.
-Although any water beyond the salt water low tide mark is out of the park's boundary, if you need to go ashore for any reason and haven't registered, you are considered to be in the park illegally.
+Although any is out of the park's boundary, if you need to go ashore for any reason and haven't registered, you are considered to be in the park illegally.